camerondaly/protocol-v2/README.md

 ## Setup

 The repository uses Docker Compose to manage sensitive keys and load the configuration.
-Prior any action like test or deploy, you must run `docker-compose up` to start the `contracts-env` container, and then connect to the container console via `docker-compose exec contracts-env bash`.
+Prior to any actions such as testing or deploying, you must run `docker-compose up` to start the `contracts-env` container, and then run `docker-compose exec contracts-env bash` to connect to the container console.

-Follow the next steps to setup the repository:
+Follow these steps to setup the repository:

 - Install `docker` and `docker-compose`
 - Create an enviroment file named `.env` and fill the next enviroment variables